Supporting Diverse Voices

 In this application cycle, we are seeking non-fiction work by BIPOC scholars in the social sciences in the fields of economics, sociology, politics and international relations, anthropology, and urban studies.
 We welcome a wide range of subjects and readerships for the project proposals, including books intended for general readerships, scholarly monographs, and textbooks.
 The opportunity is open to previously published authors and first-time authors alike.

 The opportunity is open to previously published authors and first-time authors alike.
 Eligible authors may apply directly via the website form below.
-Applications for the Summer 2021 cycle will open on August 2, 2021.
+Applications for the Summer 2021 cycle will open on August 2, 2021 and close August 30, 2021.
 Applicants will be notified of decisions the week of October 18, 2021.

 Grant Cycle | Winter 2022